Biotin: Take It to Support Embryonic Development, If Not Your Hair and Skin

 Biotin supports baby’s healthy growth in utero

 Many prenatal vitamins include biotin to support the normal development of the baby.
-While human, in vivo evidence is still building, animal and in vitro studies have suggested biotin’s importance in the early stages of embryo development:
+While human, in vivo evidence is still building, animal and in vitro studies have suggested biotin’s potential importance in the early stages of embryo development:

 - One animal study found that a particularly large amount of biotin was absorbed into ovarian follicles just before ovulation, possibly in preparation for its need after fertilization.